-(1) Press Secretary Jay Carney made clear that the White House Counsel conducted a review and had not confirmed any inappropriate behavior on the part of the White House advance team.
+(1) Press Secretary Jay Carney made clear that the White House Counsel conducted a review and had not identified any inappropriate behavior on the part of the White House advance team.

-(2) White House Counsel Kathryn Ruemmler reiterated that conclusion in a letter to Chairman Darrell Issa in November 2012, making specific reference to the very hotel document that had been provided by the USSS.
+(2) White House Counsel Kathryn Ruemmler reiterated that conclusion in a letter to Chairman Darrell Issa in November 2012, making specific reference to the hotel document that had been provided by the USSS.

-(3) In 2012, the DHS Inspector General made clear in a letter sent to then-Chairman Lieberman that the USSS was aware of a page in a hotel log potentially implicating someone affiliated with the White House advance team:
+(3) In 2012, the DHS Inspector General made clear in a letter sent to then-Congressman Lieberman that the USSS was aware of a hotel log potentially implicating someone affiliated with the White House advance team: